aws-amplify/amplify-swift/AmplifyPlugins/Auth/AWSCognitoAuthPluginIntegrationTests/README.md

 ```

 The email should be a valid email you can use for testing, for example for making sure you receive a confirmation code when updating user's attributes with an email.

+After running tests pass that in `metadata`, you can verify the corresponding lambdas have been trigger with payloads containing this data.